 Finally, the 1996 legislation restrained growth in future program expenditures by making changes in the benefit structure for eligible participants, including a reduction in the maximum food stamp allotment.
 Other provisions of the 1996 act disqualified from eligibility those convicted of drug-related felonies and gave states the option to disqualify individuals, both custodial and noncustodial parents, from food stamps when they do not cooperate with child support agencies or are in arrears in their child support.

-Recent regulatory and legislative changes have been made to increase access to food stamps among working poor families.
-Regulatory changes announced in July 1999 and expanded in November 2000 allow states to reduce reporting requirements and make it easier for working families to report income changes on a semiannual basis.
-Under the November 2000 regulations, states also have the option of providing a three-month transitional food stamp benefit to most families leaving TANF.
+Between 1996 and 2001, regulatory and legislative changes were made to increase access to food stamps among working poor families.
+Regulatory changes announced in July 1999 and expanded in November 2000 allowed states to reduce reporting requirements and made it easier for working families to report income changes on a semiannual basis.
+Under the November 2000 regulations, states also were given the option of providing a three-month transitional food stamp benefit to most families leaving TANF.
 Regulations that went into effect in 2001 expanded categorical eligibility to those receiving noncash TANF benefits, excluded vehicles with little equity from the assets test, and eliminated the equity test for most vehicles.
 In addition, the Agriculture Appropriations Bill for 2001 (P.L.
-106-387) provides states with the option of liberalizing the treatment of vehicle assets to align with the states’ TANF rules on vehicle eligibility.
+106-387) provided states with the option of liberalizing the treatment of vehicle assets to align with the states’ TANF rules on vehicle eligibility.
 These changes were intended to address concerns that some of the decline in food stamp caseloads may be leaving poor families without nutritional assistance as they make the transition from welfare dependence to full self-sufficiency.